-Building an employer brand and related strategy is a joint effort among the executive staff, HR department, people managers, and talent acquisition team to help define the ideal candidate personas and leverage various promotional efforts to appeal to potential candidates.
+Rather, implementing an employer branding strategy is a joint effort among executives, HR, people managers, and talent acquisition to both define the ideal candidate personas to engage for job openings and develop and leverage promotional collateral (including assets that feature existing employees) that is intended to appeal to potential candidates.

 (Forrester Vice President, Principal Analyst Dipanjan Chatterjee even noted that the marketing team can sometimes be involved in employer branding efforts, “given the native expertise that marketers have in building brands.”)

-We recently spoke with The Muse VP People & Talent Toni Thompson to learn about the company’s employer branding strategy and how its strong employer brand aids its TA team’s efforts to better identify and engage prospects.
+We spoke with The Muse VP People & Talent Toni Thompson to learn about the org’s successful employer branding strategy, the types of employer brand content they create, and how its strong employer brand aids its TA team’s work to better identify and engage prospects.

-Specifically, we discovered the importance of employer branding to the org’s overall talent acquisition strategy, how the employer value proposition (EVP) ties into recruiting, and how both can help you attract and convert the right candidates for your company.
+In our chat, we learned the importance of employer branding to the org’s overall talent acquisition strategy, how the employer value proposition (EVP) ties into recruiting and hiring today, and how both can help you boost your talent attraction and employee retention efforts.

 5 employer branding strategy lessons that can help you elevate your recruiting and hiring